Wizards get some defensive help with Israel’s Deni Avdija at No. 9 pick

 Sheppard was equally pleased Avdija was still available.

 “We were very grateful he ended up falling to nine,” Sheppard said.
-“He’s somebody that has great potential as a wing, secondary play maker, we think he’s just going to complement our talent, be able to play with every possible lineup we through out there.
+“He’s somebody that has great potential as a wing, secondary playmaker, we think he’s just going to complement our talent, be able to play with every possible lineup we throw out there.
 He’s a proven player playing the highest level in Europe in the EuroLeague, but his national team experience — he’s been a known commodity since he was 16.”

 Now 19 and a capable defender with a guard’s handle, Avdija should be able to bolster the Wizards’ defensive presence on the perimeter.